corsairmarks/deassimilate_machines/mod/README.md

 This mod is explicitly compatible with my mod [Special Leadership Privileges for Battle Thralls and Bio-Trophies](https://steamcommunity.com/sharedfiles/filedetails/?id=2496357447) despite both mods affecting full military service.

+### When to Install

+This mod can be safely added to your savegame after the game has started.
+It is implemented through events, effects, and species rights that alter game rules without adding object definitions.
+If you remove it, you will keep any machine Pops that have already been converted to robots, but any remaining machine Pops will probably revert to their default "disconnected machine" purge policy.
+Stellaris is fairly forgiving in situations like this - it's likely that error logs would be generated and the game would otherwise ignore the missing content.
+Back up your savegame before trying to remove a mod.

 ### Recommended Companion Mods

 * [Assimilate All the Pops](https://steamcommunity.com/sharedfiles/filedetails/?id=2908463208) allows empires to have multiple assimilation types - go forth and create those erudite, psionic cyborgs